IngridMorstrad/IngridMorstrad.github.io/activities/_posts/2018-12-20-of-flights-and-men.markdown

 “There was a storm too during take off?”
 “No, not here.”

-We had reached our destination - Tapioca Cafe in Cochin.
+We had reached our destination - Tonico Cafe in Cochin.
 After exiting the car and taking a few minutes to stretch his legs, Ashish resumed, “I think Air Asia had some incidents where they had to deal with a storm as well.
 When you fly over this region, close to the equator, there are a lot of storms and unpredictable weather patterns.”
 He paused.
 "If you look up, you’ll see cumulus clou...”, the sentence lay incomplete with Ashish unable to spot the clouds he wanted.
 “Where are they?
 They’re usually everywhere in the sky here” He seemed slightly miffed that some clouds had spoiled his lovely anecdote.
 “Anyway, as pilots we always try to fly at least 10 nautical miles wide of a storm.
 The captain of this Air Asia flight had requested clearance from the ATC to take a different flight path, but was denied.
 This meant he had to go around the storm.
 We have a display on the panel that shows how high the storm is, but not how wide.
 In the storm cloud, there are huge updrafts and downdrafts that pull you in and throw you around.
 They tried to go around, but couldn’t.
 And once you get caught...”
 He didn’t need to say the last few words: you were finished.

 The cafe served a variety of snacks and drinks - from sandwiches and coffee to pasta and smoothies.
-As we settled into our seats in Tapioca Cafe, I restarted a conversation we began outside.
+As we settled into our seats in Tonico Cafe, I restarted a conversation we began outside.
 “What airlines would you say are safe?”
 I rattled off some names of airlines I would be flying soon.
 “These Indonesian airlines are infamous for their maintenance.
 Indian airlines are much better.
 DGCA (Directorate General of Civil Aviation) does a good job - it is a pain to get certified.
 Captains have the power to make a no-go call though."
 “Do pilots get to see all the details about the aircraft?”